December 2025 payment dates for benefits and pensions plus cost of living support

 Energy provider help

 A number of energy suppliers offer help for those struggling with their energy bills.
-These include British Gas, Scottish Power, EDF, E.ON and Octopus.
+These include British Gas, Scottish Power, EDF, E.ON, OVO and Octopus.
 It is worth contacting your energy provider to find out if you are eligible.

 Some also offer free devices like electric blankets for households with vulnerable residents to keep warm.